multiformats/js-cid/README.md

 `multihash` must be a `Buffer` instance of a valid [multihash](https://github.com/multiformats/multihash).

 `multibaseName` optional string.
 Must be a valid [multibase](https://github.com/multiformats/multibase/blob/master/multibase.csv) name.
-Default is `base58btc`.
+Default is `base58btc` for v0 CIDs or `base32` for v1 CIDs.

 ### new CID(baseEncodedString)